Skip to main content

 Music and Performing Arts Professions

-Introduction to Research in Music Therapy
+Key Concepts in Music Therapy II

 This course will provide an overview of qualitative, quantitative, and mixed-methods research in music therapy.
 It will focus on methodological issues such as philosophical foundations, design and implementation, and the functions of research reports specific to each type of research.
 Students will acquire the skills and knowledge required to critically evaluate research studies of all types.